bigsam233/ai-image-processing-pipeline/README.md

 # 📌 Overview

-This project implements a **serverless, event-driven image processing pipeline** on AWS.
+This project implements a **fully serverless, event-driven image processing pipeline** on AWS.

-When an image is uploaded to an S3 bucket, it automatically triggers a Lambda function that:
+When an image is uploaded to Amazon S3, the system automatically:
+- Triggers a Lambda function
-- Validates the file
+- Analyzes the image using AI (Amazon Rekognition)
-- Uses Amazon Rekognition to detect labels (AI)
-- Copies the processed image to an output bucket
+- Stores the processed output
-- Sends a notification email via SNS with detected labels
+- Sends a notification email with detected labels

-This solution demonstrates **real-world cloud architecture principles**, including:
+This project demonstrates **real-world cloud engineering practices**, including automation, service integration, and debugging in distributed systems.

+---

+## 🧠 What This Project Demonstrates

-- Event-driven design
+- Event-driven architecture using S3 triggers
-- Serverless computing
+- Serverless compute with AWS Lambda
-- AI service integration
+- AI integration using Amazon Rekognition
-- IAM-based security
+- Secure service interaction via IAM roles
+- Real-time notifications with SNS
-- Observability with CloudWatch
+- Debugging using CloudWatch logs

 ---